HL7/vrdr/input/pagecontent/index.md

 <div class="note-to-balloters" markdown="1">

-####  CI Build for Future STU3 Version of VRDR

 The version of VRDR in production use by NCHS and Jurisdictional Vital Records Offices is [VRDR STU2.2](https://hl7.org/fhir/us/vrdr/STU2.2/).

-This continuous integration build version of STU3 will evolve towards the candidate for a May 2024 STU3 ballot.

-Two types of changes are incorporated:
+Two types of changes are incorporated into VRDR STU3:

-* Minor extensions to the VRDR STU2.2 specification along with minor improvements in documentation.
+* Minor additions to the VRDR STU2.2 specification along with minor improvements in documentation.
+The additions include support for linkages from maternal death records to associated fetal death or birth records, and support for exchange of coded industry and occupation data.
 * Refactoring of content driven by the [harmonization of vital records FHIR Implementation Guides](https://hl7.org/fhir/us/vr-common-library/2024Jan/vr_ig_harmonization.html).
 This involves introduction of a dependency on the [Vital Records Common Library FHIR IG](https://hl7.org/fhir/us/vr-common-library/2024Jan) and loosening some unnecessary constraints so that VRDR resources can be reused within the [Medicolegal Death Investigation STU2 FHIR IG](https://build.fhir.org/ig/HL7/fhir-mdi-ig/) which is under development.

 See the [change log](change_log.html) for an updated list of changes.